Vxtr10/Web-Scrape-Streamable/README.md

-# Automate downloading for all my streamable clips
+# Automate the download of all my Streamable clips.

 ## Problem: